Coronavirus COVID-19 Updates: uc.edu/publichealth

 The University of Cincinnati is an R1 Research University, and prospective students should be able to demonstrate motivation and aptitude for laboratory research.
-Prospective students are expected to have a Bachelor's degree or above and have completed a curriculum that includes course work in biology, physics, mathematics, chemistry, physiological psychology, neuroscience, or other appropriate scientific disciplines.
+Prospective students are expected to have a Bachelor's degree or above and have completed a curriculum that includes course work in some or all of these areas: biology, physics, mathematics, chemistry, psychology, neuroscience, and other appropriate scientific disciplines.

 International students whose first language is not English must take the TOEFL.
 English proficiency is a requirement for doctoral candidacy in the neuroscience graduate program.
 The minimum Test of English as a Foreign Language (TOEFL) Internet-based test (iBT) total score from international applicants is 100.
 The minimum overall score for the International English Language Testing System (IELTS) is 6.5.

 The Neuroscience Graduate Program does not require GRE scores.